youngancient/kimikoapp/README.md

 With Kimiko, patients earn **tokens** and unlock **exclusive NFTs** as they follow their prescribed treatment plans, making healthcare adherence fun and rewarding!

 In building this project, I used Alchemy as an RPC Provider as defined in my hardhat config.
+Here are some important links:

 - Kimiko Contract Repo: https://github.com/youngancient/kimiko-contract
 - Scroll Alchemy RPC usage in Hardhat config: https://github.com/youngancient/kimiko-contract/blob/main/hardhat.config.ts